If you’re in the midst of planning your dream vacation to the Most Magical Place on Earth, you’ve likely come across the ‘Ohana Character Breakfast.

 ‘Ohana Character Breakfast Location

-If you are only going to Ohana’s character breakfast and driving from an off-property resort, you do NOT have to pay for parking.
+➡️ If you are only going to breakfast at ‘Ohana and driving from an off-property resort, you do NOT have to pay for parking.

-Tell the parking attendant you are here for a character breakfast.
+Tell the parking attendant cast member you are here for the ‘Ohana character breakfast.
 I usually take a printed copy of my reservation, but in recent years they check your name from a list.
 Disney allows you 3 hours of free parking.

 We do this breakfast on a non-park day.
 Since we are usually here at some holiday (most likely in November or December), we use our 3 free parking hours to also take the monorail around and view the other hotels Christmas decorations – by far the Grand Floridian’s décor is amazing.
 You need to check out the life-size gingerbread house – it’s actually a store selling gingerbread!
 YUM!

-Lilo and Stitch are the main attraction here, but Mickey and Pluto also share in the fun.
+While Lilo and Stitch are the favorite characters here, Mickey Mouse and Pluto round out the remaining ‘Ohana Breakfast Characters.

-Everyone seems to enjoy this high-energy party.
+Everyone seems to enjoy this high-energy party and all the character interactions.
 The kids feel special because they get to participate and have fun!

 Lilo, Stitch and Mickey came around to each table for pictures and autographs (don’t forget that Sharpie on your Disney packing list – these are all fur characters and need something big to sign their names with).